FantasyHockey/fantasyhockey/README.md

 ** Weird thing in the nhl api where for draft details
     the team id isn't shown.
 Only the team abbreviation so we need to perform a lookup to convert abbrev to id first before populating this db.

-    ALso for the stats db there is only league abbrev, need to do lookup for league Id first
+    Also for the stats db there is only league abbrev, need to do lookup for league Id first